VILLASframework/documentation/node/types/Infiniband.md

 Every sample which is smaller than 60 bytes will be send inline.
 All other samples will be sent normally.

+## out.use_fallback (boolean) = true {#node-config-infiniband-out-use_fallback}

+If an out section with a valid remote entry is present in the configuration file, the node will first bind to the local host channel adapter and subsequentely try to connect to the remote host.
+If the latter fails (e.g., because the remote host was not reachable or rejected the connection), there are two possible outcomes: the node can throw an error and abort or it can show a warning and continue in listening mode.

+If `use_fallback = true`, the node will fallback to listening mode if it is not able to connect to the remote host.

 ## Example

 ```conf